Air-Fryer Bacon Is Easy and Delicious—Here’s How to Make it

 How to Make Air-Fryer Bacon

 This recipe for air-fryer bacon is a no-brainer!

 Preheat your air fryer to 375°F. Place the bacon in a single layer in the air-fryer basket.
 You may need to tear or bend the pieces of bacon to get them to fit, depending on the size of the basket.
 Then, cook for 2 to 3 minutes.

 Take a peek at the bacon and flip with tongs if needed.
 After checking, pop the basket back into your air fryer and cook the bacon until it hits your desired doneness, about 4 to 5 minutes longer for crispy strips.
 (It will take an extra minute or two for thick-cut bacon.)

 When done, carefully remove the bacon with kitchen tongs.
 Depending on the size of your air fryer and how much bacon you’re cooking, you may need to air-fry the bacon in several batches.
 Just be sure to wipe down the air fryer between batches and clean the air fryer when you’re done.

 Of course, bacon isn’t the only food you can take from your stove to an air fryer.
 You’d be surprised at what things you can make in an air fryer.
 I’ve had friends use an air fryer to make hot dogs and brats for tailgating, and they were just as good as from the grill!

-For other breakfast bites, try our recipes for ham and cheese bundles or healthy air-fryer breakfast cookies.
+For other breakfast bites, try our recipes for healthy air-fryer breakfast cookies.
 And if you’re really short on time, you can use an air fryer to make frozen foods like toaster pastries, waffles or basically any frozen food that needs to be baked.